-In addition to precipitation errors, temperature and humidity biases could affect our interpretation of the model differences between RCM and CPM-scale dependency.
-Here we validate specific humidity (hus) and temperature (ta) profiles from COSMO-CLMRCM and CPM against radiosondes from the University of Wyoming (UWYO) and surface relative humidity (hurs) against EOBS-25km for the eight selected events (cf. Tab.
+In addition to precipitation errors, temperature and humidity biases could affect our interpretation of the scale-dependency.
+Here we validate specific humidity (hus) and temperature (ta) profiles from COSMO-CLM against radiosondes from the University of Wyoming (UWYO) and surface relative humidity (hurs) against EOBS-25km for the eight selected events (cf. Tab.
 3).

-- 535 Figure 7 shows the temporal Mean Bias (MB; thick line), the spread standard deviation of the differences (shaded area), and the Root Mean Square Errors (RMSE; dashed line) of specific humidity (Fig. 7a) and temperature (Fig.7b).
-The model output is interpolated to the location of eleven sounding stations where o-Only stations with a height difference lower than 50 m between the station height and the model's RCM and CPM's model orography is allowed are selected.
-This requirement is introduced to avoid including large humidity and temperature biases from differences in surface topography between the model - 540 and the observations.
+Figure 7 shows the temporal Mean Bias (MB; thick line), the spread (shaded area), and the Root Mean Square Errors (RMSE; dashed line) of specific humidity (Fig. 7a) and temperature (Fig.7b).
+The model output is interpolated to the location of eleven sounding stations Only stations with a height difference lower than 50 m between the station height and RCM and CPM's model orography are selected.
+This requirement is introduced to avoid including large humidity and temperature biases from differences in surface topography between the model and the observations.
 We include all available soundings during the duration of the eight events (Tab.
 3) in the calculation, with a temporal resolution between 6 h and 12 h.

 Humidity is slightly overestimated by RCM throughout the whole profile and by CPM above 800 hPa (Fig. 7a).
 The overestimation by both models reaches 0.2 g kg-1 at 700 hPa.
 Below 800 hPa, CPM, reduces the mean bias reaching -0.1 g kg-1, indicating a generally drier planetary boundary layer.
-RMSE values are very similar for both simulations being close to 1.5
+RMSE values are very similar for both simulations being close to 1.5 g kg-1 below 700 hPa.
+These results highlight the difficulties of the COSMO-CLM model in representing an accurate atmospheric humidity vertical gradient (Caldas-Alvarez and Khodayar, 2020; Caldas-Alvarez et al., 2021), which have been observed in other, similar, non-hydrostatic models (Risanto et al., 2019; Bastin et al., 2019).

-- 545 g kg-1 below 700 hPa.
-These results are promising for highlight the difficulties of the COSMO-CLM_model since neither RCM or CPM have an active data assimilation scheme and whence the model is exclusively constrained by the boundary conditions of the forcing data (ERA-interim). in representing an accurate atmospheric humidity vertical gradient (Caldas Alvarez and Khodayar, 2020; Caldas Alvarez et al., 2021), which have been observed in other, similar, non-hydrostatic models (Risanto et al., 2019; Bastin et al., 2019). - 550 Regarding temperature (Fig. 7b), COSMO-CLM shows a warm bias, with mean bias reaching 0.5°C above at the 925 hPa layer for both resolutions.
-RMSE (Fig. 7b, dashed line) is very similar between both simulations, close above to 2 °C, with a slight improvement by CPM (red).
+Regarding temperature (Fig. 7b), COSMO-CLM shows a warm bias, with mean bias reaching 0.5°C above 925 hPa for both resolutions.
+RMSE (Fig. 7b, dashed line) is very similar between both simulations, close to 2 °C, with a slight improvement by CPM (red).
 The temporal averaged profiles of specific humidity and temperatures for these data sets can be found in Fig. S2 (supplementary material).